RCydefe/Slackdoor/README.md

 2) An app will need to be added to the slack workspace used for C2.
 This can be done at https://api.slack.com/apps
 3) Once the app is created it will need a token made in the OAth section of the app and the scopes of channels:read, channels:history, and incoming-webhook added.
-4) To discover the channel ID run Invoke-WebRequest https://slack.com/api/channels.list?token=insert app OAth token here | select-object -Property content -ExpandProperty content
+4) To discover the channel ID run Invoke-WebRequest https://slack.com/api/channels.list?token=insert_app_OAth_token_here | select-object -Property content -ExpandProperty content
-5) To discver a messages ts run Invoke-WebRequest https://slack.com/api/converstation.history?token=insert app OAth token here"&"channel=insert channel id here | select-object -Property content -ExpandProperty content
+5) To discver a messages ts run Invoke-WebRequest https://slack.com/api/converstation.history?token=insert_app_OAth_token_here"&"channel=insert_channel_id_here | select-object -Property content -ExpandProperty content